 If we decide that further information is required to be able to adopt a scoping opinion, we will ask the applicant/agent to provide it.
-Consultation bodies and the applicant/agent will be consulted before adopting its scoping opinion.
+Consultation bodies and the applicant or agent will be consulted before adopting its scoping opinion.

 We must adopt a scoping opinion within

 5 weeks of receiving a request (or, where relevant, of adopting a screening opinion).
-This period may be extended if the authority and applicant/agent agree in writing.
+This period may be extended if the authority and applicant or agent agree in writing.

 The scoping opinion must be kept available for public inspection for